kkkevinkkkkk/calibration/README.md

 Result file will be saved in [results/](results) by default.
 You could change the output path by changing the `save_dir` in the configure file.

 ## Evaluation

-You could get the model predictions produced in previous step with GPT-4 by running:
+To evaluate the correctness of model predictions with GPT-4, you need to first export the openai api key to environment variable `OPENAI_API_KEY`.
+Then run the following command:

 ```sh
 bash scripts/eval.sh
 ```